 - 14.1 In the interest of crowd control and proper supervision the CIAC Board of Control has approved the tournament regulation requiring the principal of the participating schools or his/her designee to attend all tournament games.
 The school administrator should identify him/herself to the site director and to the game officials. - When a member school's coach is ejected from a game for an infraction as prescribed by the rules, the game may not continue until the member school replaces the ejected coach with a certified coach.
 If this cannot be accomplished within 15 minutes after the ejection, the official in charge will declare a forfeit win for the opposing team. - 14.3 Use of tobacco products or possession of alcoholic beverages of any kind, including champagne, are not permitted on the field of play, including dugouts, or within the field or park at which a tournament game is scheduled.
 Many towns or fields which we use have local ordinances prohibiting use of tobacco products or possession of alcoholic beverages.
-The principal or his/her designee at the game shall see that this rule is enforced and adhered to by the teams. - 14.4 Signs, Noisemakers, Balloons Forbidden Please stress to pupils over your public address system the regulation that the use of confetti, signs, banners, placards, balloons and streamers is DEFINITELY NOT ALLOWED at tournament games.
-Bugles, horns, drums, whistles, or other noisemakers contribute nothing to the game and are a genuine source of annoyance to spectators.
-THEY WILL NOT BE PERMITTED AND ANYONE RESPONSIBLE FOR SUCH ANNOYANCE WILL BE ASKED TO LEAVE THE GAME.
+The principal or his/her designee at the game shall see that this rule is enforced and adhered to by the teams. - 14.4 SPORTSMANSHIP -- Member schools are expected to conduct their relations with each other at all levels of competition in a spirit of good sportsmanship.
+Everyone involved has the obligation to see clearly his/her influence and act accordingly.
+The CIAC acknowledges that the school administration is responsible for the athletic program, including the making of broad and specific policies and procedures relating to sportsmanship and the conduct of activities in the school.
+To that end, the CIAC urges each school principal to adopt the following sportsmanship procedures and standards for their school and to champion the "Class Act" sportsmanship program as these standards will be used in all C CIAC post-season contests.